Fellowship in Clinical Pharmacogenomics

 The University of Pittsburgh School of Pharmacy offers a 2-year fellowship designed to provide a strong foundation in clinical pharmacogenomics, implementation science, and translational research.
 Our goal is to train future independent researchers, faculty members, and health system leaders with a solid foundation in pharmacogenomics and precision medicine.
 Download the PDF with this information.

-• Participate in ongoing clinical and research initiatives including pharmacogenomics programs currently deployed across the UPMC system -- the Clinical Pharmacogenomics Service, the PreCISE-Rx initiative, Test2Learn training program, the Pharmacogenomics Center of Excellence as well as nationally-funded pharmacogenomics research projects.
+- Participate in ongoing clinical and research initiatives including pharmacogenomics programs currently deployed across the UPMC system -- the Clinical Pharmacogenomics Service, the PreCISE-Rx initiative, the Primary Care Precision Medicine Clinic, Test2Learn training program, the Pharmacogenomics Center of Excellence as well as nationally-funded pharmacogenomics research projects.

-Fellows have the option to enroll in a MS in Clinical Research or a Clinical/Translational Research certificate program from the University of Pittsburgh.
-Fellows may also apply to enter the PhD program in Clinical Pharmaceutical Sciences at the University of Pittsburgh School of Pharmacy.
+Fellows have the option to enroll in a MS in Clinical Research Pharmacogenomics Certificate program or a Clinical/Translational Research certificate program from the University of Pittsburgh.
+Fellows may also apply to enter the MS or PhD program in Clinical Pharmaceutical Sciences at the University of Pittsburgh School of Pharmacy.

 Applicants should possess a PharmD degree (residency training preferred), eligibility for pharmacist licensure in PA, and a passion for translational and/or implementation science.
 A competitive stipend with benefits and travel support is provided.
-Please submit a letter of intent, CV, and 3 letters of recommendation by January 6th to Dr. Philip Empey at firstname.lastname@example.org.
+Please submit a letter of intent, CV, transcripts, and 3 letters of recommendation by December 17, 2021 to Dr. Philip Empey at email@example.com.

 Director, Pharmacogenomics Center of Excellence, Associate Director for Pharmacogenomics, Pitt/UPMC Institute for Precision Medicine; Associate Professor, Department of Pharmacy and Therapeutics,